arcdata/arcgis-python-api-sprava-uzivatelu/README.md

    for r in portal.users.roles.all():
 	  if 'portal:user:shareToPublic' in r.privileges or 'features:user:edit' in r.privileges:
 		 vybraneRoleID.append(r.role_id)
-   zpracujUzivatele = [u.username for u in uzivatele if u.role in vybraneRole]
+   zpracujUzivatele = [u.username for u in uzivatele if u.role in vybraneRoleID]
    ```
    Podrobnosti najdete v [dokumentaci](https://developers.arcgis.com/python/guide/accessing-and-managing-users)